de-marauder/go-json/README.md

-# go-json
+# gojson

 ## Introduction
-This package expose a `MustParse` function which can be used to parse a JSON encoding to an appropriate go data structure.
+This package exposes a `MustParse` function which can be used to parse a JSON encoding to an appropriate go data structure.

 It maps:
 - JSON strings to strings